American Sign Language Studies, Certificate

 (Code 622-602)

-The Speech, Language, and Hearing Sciences program offers a certificate program for interested students in American Sign Language (ASL).
+The Speech, Language, and Hearing Sciences program offers a certificate for students interested in American Sign Language (ASL).
 The goals of this program are for students to develop a depth of knowledge and skill in the use of ASL; appreciate the distinct culture of the Deaf community and behave according to the social norms of the culture; and apply semantic and/or linguistic elements of ASL in their use of the language.
 This certificate is an excellent option for anyone wanting to develop skill in ASL, but it will not satisfy external standards for teaching or interpreting, nor will it lead to licensure.
-Interpreters must complete a minimum of an Associate’s degree; teachers of ASL must be licensed to teach ASL or hold Deaf and Hard of Hearing teacher licensure.

 Program Learning Outcomes